sinsunsan/archiref_wiki/twitter-bootstrap.md

 There is a fix to twbs3 modal
 http://jschr.github.io/bootstrap-modal/bs3.html
+that extend core twbs3 modal
+It
+- allow to set a spinner
+- disable background scrolling

 ### Afix :
 an element of the page (generally a menu bar) get fixed, when we scroll